hapax/hapax.github.io/assets/teaching.md

 This sounds reasonable, and I'll come back to drill below, but one can
 ask: what are the landmarks they're meant to hike towards, now that they differentiate inverse sine with their eyes closed?

+That's the end of my little preamble, and by now you've probably realised that I'm not really talking about hiking.
+I'm talking about *maths*.
+In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.

+Mathematics has its own world, a vast topography of features and landforms, that can only be traversed and navigated by manipulating symbols; but manipulating symbols is not itself the goal.

+To help convey this boredom, let me give you a snapshot of the scrubland.

+There are two different paths heading off into the mathematical landscape.

+it's easy to generate minor variants of the same question, the same two or three ideas, and make that a chapter of your textbook.

+It's true that students need to practice symbol manipulation somehow, and I'll say more below about how to do that in a way that doesn't inspire existential horror.